First Wash in 44 years! Barn Find Datsun 280z with only 350 Original Miles

 first wash in 44 years barn find datsun 280z with only 350 original miles...

+Now, at this point, we moved the car to a larger work area as Steven We partnered with another Z enthusiast, Adam Eisenhower, to oversee the preservation, mechanical upgrade, and of course, the eventual sale of the Z once it We finish with the details.
 This is an amazing car.
-It's like new.
-It's like it's still in the dealership showroom.
-It has 350 miles.
-It's dirty, but it looks beautiful.
-It still has the plastic bag on the front seat to store it. clean has a little tag hanging from the visor telling you how to start the car smells like a new car as you can see it had literally been left alone since the week of its
+It's like New.
+It's like it's still in the dealer showroom.
+It has 350 miles it is dirty but looks beautiful it still has the plastic bag in the front seat to keep it clean it has a little tag hanging from the visor that tells you how to start the car it smells like a new car as you can see This had literally been Left alone since the week of its

 original